 Adopt a child — and change a life

 Why not build a new relationship this season?
 Sponsor a child — or give that sponsorship as a gift.
-A few dollars a month guarantees an education and more.
+A few dollars a month guarantees them an education and more.
 Get started with Unbound or the Starfish Foundation.

 Satisfy a sweet tooth — with justice